This post may contain affiliate links. Please see my disclosure policy for more details.

 6. Explore Blackbutt Reserve

-Blackbutt Reserve is a fantastic place to see in Newcastle, with walking trails through towering forests, grassy picnic areas with barbecues and a range of wildlife exhibits including colourful Australian birds, wombats, wallabies, koalas and reptiles.
+Blackbutt Reserve is a fantastic tourist attraction in Newcastle, with walking trails through towering forests, grassy picnic areas with barbecues and a range of wildlife exhibits including colourful Australian birds, wombats, wallabies, koalas and reptiles.
 The reserve is free to enter and located on Carnley Avenue, Kotara.

 7. Spend a Day at Stockton Beach